ig3/srf/README.md

 type can be 0=new, 1=lrn, 2=rev, 3=relrn.
 It has something to do with
 filtered decks, at least.

-srf only sets epoch milliseconds for timestamps, in due and seen.
-New cards have seen = 0.
-When the card is seen, seen is set to the current time, and it is updated with each viewing.
-Interval (ivl) isn't used.
-The interval is always from the last time the card was seen until current time.
-The cards won't be shown before they are due but they might not be viewed until some time after they are due - maybe hours or days after.
+srf records all times with units of milliseconds.
+This includes due and interval.
+New cards have interval = 0.
+When the card is seen, interval is set to the interval from the current time to when the card will next be due.

+The relevant interval, when a card is seen, is the interval from when it was last seen to the time it was next seen.
+The card was last seen at cards.interval milliseconds before cards.due.
+The cards won't be shown before they are due but they might not be seen until some time after they are due - maybe hours or days after.
 That's OK.
 The actual interval is more relevant than any intended, theoretically ideal interval.

 cards.new_order is for ordering the presentation of new cards.
 On import, it is set to whatever due was equal to.
 The separate field gives the